O&R Readies Crews As Severe T-Storms Threaten Today

-Orange & Rockland (O&R) is preparing to deploy its emergency response team to repair damage and restore power to electric service outages that could result from isolated thunderstorms and gusty winds potentially developing across the area beginning late tonight, intensifying Tuesday, and diminishing Wednesday.
+Orange & Rockland (O&R) is preparing to deploy its emergency response team to repair damage and restore power to electric service outages that could result from severe thunderstorms potentially developing across the area late this afternoon and into early evening.

 O&R company overhead line crews, customer service operations and a wide array of O&R support teams are ready to respond, as needed.

 A strong cold front is expected to cross the area during the evening today.
 As a result, scattered showers and isolated thunderstorms are expected from approximately 4 p.m. to 8 p.m. today.
 In addition, a line of storms is expected to develop and could become severe between 4 p.m. and 8 p.m.

 A severe thunderstorm is defined as packing wind gusts of 57 m.p.h. or more, hail of one inch or more in diameter and heavy rains.
 The predicted potential severe storms could damage trees, utility poles, and overhead electric wires, causing power outages.

 Gusty winds also are expected develop late this afternoon and linger through midnight.

 O&R urges its customers to stay clear of downed electric wires.
 Don’t go near any downed wire.
 Assume it is energized and dangerous.
 Call O&R immediately toll-free at 1-877-434-4100.
 If the situation requires urgent action, call your local police at 911 to divert traffic until an O&R crew arrives.

 If you experience a power outage, don’t assume that O&R automatically knows about it.
 You can report it and check to see when your lights will be back on through:

 - At oru.com/ReportOutage from any computer or web-based mobile device.

 - O&R mobile app from your iPhone, iPad or Android device --- download via Apple Store or Google Play.